alvarogarcia7/blog_source/content/blog/2015-02-24-the-purple-wire.markdown

 What I usually do is a commit containing a quick fix (purple-wire, scaffold, hackish if, etc) on a bugfix branch, push the changes so jenkins can verify that this purple-wire didn't break any other case.
 Then integrate this bugfix into master if required[^1].
 If this affects ``develop`` branch of other developers, also merge into develop and or feature branches.

-On the other hand, in my opinion, fixing the defect should include an unit test so the defect does not reproduce again.
+On the other hand, in my opinion, fixing the defect should include a unit test so the defect does not reproduce again.
 If this is not reproducible through an unit one, escalate test levels (unit, integration, end to end, etc) until a suitable one is found.

 Once that applying the purple-wire is done, I ``checkout`` the last version where the defect is to be found (usually right before the bugfix branch) and create this test necessary to reproduce behavior.
 Only after this defect is found I fix it.
 Otherwise, I think the root cause might be in a different place and, therefore, fix a non-existing defect, effectively introducing a regression.